Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Experiment Details

 \subsection{Evaluation Results: Accuracies}

 In this section, we provide the evaluation accuracy results for Qwen2.5-Math-1.5B, Qwen2.5-Math-7B, and DeepSeek-R1-Distill-Llama-8B in Figure \ref{app_15_acc}, \ref{app_7_acc}, and \ref{app_8_acc}, respectively.
-In addition to the benchmark scores in Table \ref{tab_perf}, we also report the performance of the models on AIME 2024 and AMC 2023.
-It can be observed that BARL outperforms Markovian RL baselines in terms of both accuracy and convergence rate on most of the reported benchmarks.
-Again, the performance on AIME and AMC benchmarks may be further enhanced by choosing harder training data with increased response length, especially for R1-Distill-Llama-8B fine-tuned models whose initial average response lengths on AIME and AMC ($2008$ and $1886$, respectively) exceed the maximum training length ($1024$).
+All models are trained using the same random seed and hyperparameters as described in Section \ref{sec_expsetup}.
+It can be observed that BARL outperforms the two RL baselines in terms of both accuracy and convergence rate on most of the reported benchmarks.